UA-141369524-4

 And just like you change out your clothes from summer to autumn and winter, you want to change your routines and habits for your changing body.

 Our skin, as our largest organ, acts as a barrier to our internal body organs we can’t see.
-We often take for granted when all is running smoothly.
-Your skin is constantly changing, and renewing and a great place to start.

-Retinol (that I learned as the stronger Retin-A from youth) can help that process along if it doesn’t irritate your skin.
+Retinol (that I learned as the stronger Retin-A from youth) can help that process along if a little doesn’t irritate your skin too much.

 10 Moisturize Self-Care Tips: